GeethDias/udageethdias.github.io/README.md

 ---

-Hi!
 I'm **Udageeth Dias**, a third-year undergraduate specializing in **Cybersecurity** at the **Sri Lanka Institute of Information Technology (SLIIT)**.
 My journey revolves around exploring innovative solutions in information security, secure web development, and network protection.

 ---